yjhjaja/nd0821-c3-starter-code/model_card.md

 ## Model Details

 The model uses GradientBoostingClassifier from sklearn.ensemble for a classification task.
-The parameters are selected from a grid search.
+The parameters are the best parameters from a grid search.

 ## Intended Use